Rumpled

 ~Excerpt~

 For the remainder of the week, I was snappish with her.
 As much as I told myself I did not want to know about her beautiful man, curiosity gnawed at me.
 We were halfway to the wedding date, and Emily had begun telling her guard that she was going to the tower to use the spinning wheel when she left for her sessions with me.
 Now, the stable hands always left a bale or two of straw up there for her.
 Still, she had not yet transmuted a single item.
 Instead, I sent her back to her room with skeins of silken gold that I had transmuted.
 She, in turn, scattered them casually about her room.
+I opened my drawer of odds and ends, rummaging until I found the ruby ring.
+I placed it in my palm and held it out to her.
+I would remove this last reminder of her suitor.
+“It's real gold, yes?”

 She nodded.